Southside Elementary School

 Awards & Student Recognition

-Students will be recognized each nine weeks for academic achievement as well as good behavior.
+Students will be recognized every nine weeks for academic achievement as well as good behavior.
 A formal awards ceremony will be held at the end of the school year.
 Parents are encouraged to attend.

 Criteria for Citizenship Award: